MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-authentication/Windows-Logon-Scenarios.md

 -   Digest

--   NTLM, for compatibility with Microsoft Windows NT 4.0−based systems
+-   NTLM, for compatibility with Microsoft Windows NT 4.0???based systems

 For information about the elements and processes, see the interactive logon diagram above.

 ## <a name="BKMK_SmartCardLogon"></a>Smart card logon
 Smart cards can be used to log on only to domain accounts, not local accounts.
 Smart card authentication requires the use of the Kerberos authentication protocol.
-Introduced in Windows 2000 Server, in Windows-based operating systems a public key extension to the Kerberos protocol’s initial authentication request is implemented.
-In contrast to shared secret key cryptography, public key cryptography is asymmetric, that is, two different keys are needed—one to encrypt, another to decrypt.
+Introduced in Windows 2000 Server, in Windows-based operating systems a public key extension to the Kerberos protocol???s initial authentication request is implemented.
+In contrast to shared secret key cryptography, public key cryptography is asymmetric, that is, two different keys are needed???one to encrypt, another to decrypt.
 Together, the keys that are required to perform both operations make up a private/public key pair.

 To initiate a typical logon session, a user must prove his or her identity by providing information known only to the user and the underlying Kerberos protocol infrastructure.
-The secret information is a cryptographic shared key derived from the user’s password.
+The secret information is a cryptographic shared key derived from the user???s password.
 A shared secret key is symmetric, which means that the same key is used for both encryption and decryption.

 The following diagram shows the elements and processes required for smart card logon.